By the Sea (2015 film): Box office

-By the Sea opened theatrically in ten venues, earning $96,250, ranking number 38 in the domestic box office.
+By the Sea opened theatrically in ten venues, earning $96,250, and ranking number 38 at the domestic box office.
 As of December 10, the film has grossed $538,460 in the United States and Canada, and $2,796,467 overseas for a worldwide total of $3,334,927.

 Critical response

-On Rotten Tomatoes, the film has a rating of 34%, based on 135 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film has a rating of 35%, based on 155 reviews, with an average rating of 4.8/10.
 The site's consensus reads, "By the Sea may intrigue celebrity voyeurs or fans of a certain type of arthouse cinema, but for most viewers, its beauty won't be enough to offset its narrative inertia."
-On Metacritic, the film has a score of 44 out of 100, based on 35 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 44 out of 100, based on 35 critics, indicating "mixed or average" reviews.

 Justin Chang, chief film critic for Variety said: "By the Sea always offers something to tickle the eye and ear, even as it leaves the heart and mind coolly unstirred."